zhiayang/mkvtaginator/README.md

 It's recommended to use `--dry-run` first to preview the command-line for `mkvpropedit`, especially when editing in-place (the default).

-Since in the typical use-case you probably already know the correct series, use `--id <API_SPECIFIC_ID>` to manually specify the identifer of the series/movie, to skip searching and ensure that no user interaction is required.
+Since in the typical use-case you probably already know the correct series, use `--movie <API_SPECIFIC_ID>` or `--series <...>` to manually specify the identifer of the series/movie, to skip searching and ensure that no user interaction is required.
+Note that using
+`--movie` implies a movie input (and so it won't try to match against TV series), and vice versa.

 To enable "out-of-place" output (ie. the input files are copied, and the new copy is modified with the originals untouched), simply use
 `--output-folder <FOLDER_PATH>`; for any given input file, the output path must not coincide with the path of the input &mdash; since that